1,001 Plays connects playwrights and audiences from worlds apart.

 Submissions must be:

-- 10 minutes long
+- 10 minutes or less (plays)

 - in English

-- in PDF format inspired by this year’s theme: Tomorrow.
+- Inspired by this year’s theme: Change.